p) Provisions (other than for employee benefits)

 x) Share capital

-Ministry of Corporate Affairs ("MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
-During the period ended 31 March 2024, MCA has not notified any new standards or amendments to the existing standard applicable to the Company that has not been applied.
+Ministry of Corporate Affairs (“MCA") notifies new standard or amendments to the existing standards under Companies (Indian Accounting Standards) Rules as issued from time to time.
+During the year ended 31 March 2025, MCA has notified Ind AS - 117 Insurance Contracts and amendments to Ind AS 116 - Leases, relating to sale and leaseback transactions, applicable to the Company w.e.f.
+01 April 2024.
+The Company has reviewed the new pronouncements and based on its evaluation has determined that it does not have any significant impact in its financial statements.
+As at 31 March 2025, MCA has not notified any new standards or amendments to the existing standards which are applicable to the Company

 b.
 Defined benefit plans Gratuity